 Trail cameras are a great aid for scouting your next turkey hunt.
 Here’s a few ideas for fine tuning your trail camera set up for turkeys.
-Camera placement for turkeys should focus on a few different places..
+Camera placement for turkeys should focus on a few different locations..

 - Strut Zones

 - Food Sources